 My interests outside of teaching is to travel.
 Not only have I traveled extensively around the US., but I had the opportunity to visit other Countries as well.
 Among the Countries I have visited include: Italy, Austria, Switzerland, Monaco, France, Mexico, Peru and Bolivia.
 I am also involved in a volunteering worldwide work that helps individuals to become better individuals in society.
 For example to have a happier family, or to be better parents including single parents, help the young ones to become respectful individuals by making wise choices in their life and also help the children to be obedient to their parents and respectful to others.
 I love doing this because it plays an important role in my life and teaching experience.
 Over all, helping others is my goal.
 I do my best at what I do and I am always looking for areas of improvement to become a better individual each day.

-University of Phoenix-Atlanta Campus - certificate, Bookeeping
+Graduate Degree: University of Phoenix-Atlanta Campus - Certificate, Bookeeping

 What is your teaching philosophy?